2018ik/2018ik.github.io/_wiki/veil.markdown

 ## Background

 The majority of Christians today have a veiled understanding of the Bible.
 These veils can be removed by having a heart turned to the Lord (2 Cor.
 3:16).
 This implies that veils are actually just a turned away, darkened heart.
+When a person has a heart turned to the Lord, this is a single heart, a pure heart, and a simplified heart.

 ## Significance